Special Rate and Charge Schemes

 The costs of improvements are passed on to new property owners when they buy land in new subdivisions.

-Why should I be involved in a Special Charge Scheme proposal?
+Why should I be involved in a Special Rate and Charge Scheme proposal?

 Your property has been identified as benefiting from the proposed works.
 This means you will receive specific advantages that others outside the scheme won’t.